Visa Information, Customs and Quarantine

 This visa allows you to visit Australia as many times as you want, for up to a year, and stay for three months each visit.
 This visa is available to passport holders from a number of countries and regions, who live outside Australia.
 There is no visa application charge for an ETA, however a $20 service charge applies for online applications only.

 The Visitor visa is designed for people who are not eligible for the eVisitor or Electronic Travel Authority visa.
 This visa allows you to visit Australia, either for tourism or business purposes, for up to three, six or 12 months.
 Applicants will have to pay a fee to submit their application.

 For more information visit the Department of Home Affairs website.

 Can I extend my stay on a tourist visa?

 If you are already in Australia and hold a valid Electronic Travel Authority visa (subclass 601) you can extend your stay by applying for another visa, such as a Visitor visa (subclass 600).
 An eVisitor (subclass 651) cannot be extended.

-See the Australian Government Department of Immigration and Border Protection website for details.
+See the Department of Home Affairs website for details.